12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 = Powerful Translation Add-ons =

-TranslatePress - Multilingual has a range of premium [Add-ons](https://translatepress.com/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) that allow you to extend the power of the translation plugin:
+TranslatePress - Multilingual has a range of premium [Add-ons](https://translatepress.com/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) that allow you to extend the power of the WordPress translation plugin:

 **Pro Add-ons** (available in the [premium versions](https://translatepress.com/pricing/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) only)